memo/ofxMSAWord2Vec/README.md

 More 3-way analogies can be found in the paper [Linguistic Regularities in Continuous Space Word Representations.
 Mikolov et al. 2013](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/rvecs.pdf) and nice explanation / tutorial at http://deeplearning4j.org/word2vec

-There are also interesting two-way operations, e.g. (I selected interesting results from top 5) twitter + bot = memes (seriously!) human - god = animal nature - god = dynamics science + god = mankind, metaphysics, human - love = animal sex - love = intercourse, prostitution, masturbation, rape love - sex = adore love - passion = ugh, what'd
+There are also interesting two-way operations, e.g. (I selected interesting results from top 5):

+- twitter + bot = memes (seriously!)
+- human - god = animal
+- nature - god = dynamics
+- science + god = mankind, metaphysics,
+- human - love = animal
+- sex - love = intercourse, prostitution, masturbation, rape
+- love - sex = adore
+- love - passion = ugh, what'd

-I made a twitter bot that is randomly exploring this space [Word of Math](https://twitter.com/wordofmath)
+I made a twitter bot that's randomly exploring this space [Word of Math](https://twitter.com/wordofmath)

 ###Python
 Similar to above, but a lot more functionality, e.g. to find correct capitalization of word in model, trim words, perform intersections between two lists etc. I didn't port these to C++/openFrameworks because: 1.) it's way easier in python.
 2.) the idea is you trim and prepare the model in python, then load the prepped model in C++.
 See ./py for examples.